stephen-dk/HR-Analysis2/README.md

 ## Introduction

 This is a detailed record that aims to provide a transparent account of the analytical process employed in my HR data analytics project.
-The objective of this project is not only to showcase my ability to work with  python to extract and prepare data for use, but also to answer crucial questions from a large or complex dataset.
+The objective of this project is not only to showcase my ability to work with  python to extract and prepare data for use, but also to answer crucial questions from a large or complex datasets.

 ## Data Sorce